Hive Wintering Management

 - Close up hives for the winter:

-- Check on hives weekly and after major storms.
+- Check on hives weekly (without opening them) and after major storms.

 - Last week of December, begin feeding 1 pound of pollen patty.